-- 172. During construction stage, implementation of mitigation measures is the construction contractor's responsibility while during operation stage, Government will decide agency that will be responsible for the conduct of maintenance or repair works. - 173.
-To ensure implementation of mitigation measures during the construction period, environmental provisions have been made part of the civil works contracts.
+- 186. During construction stage, implementation of mitigation measures is the construction contractor's responsibility while during operation stage, Government will decide agency that will be responsible for the conduct of maintenance or repair works. - 187.
+To ensure implementation of mitigation measures during the construction period, contract clauses (Appendix 4) for environmental provisions will be part of the civil works contracts.
 Contractors' conformity with contract procedures and specifications during construction will be carefully monitored by SIPMIU and DSMC.